-- to be articulate in communicating their knowledge both verbally and in writing; - to know how to work constructively in groups; - to be able to advocate for themselves and effectively utilize members of the community in support of their learning, both social and emotional, and - to embrace the notion that hard work plays an essential role in all aspects of their growth.
+- to be articulate in communicating their knowledge both verbally and in writing; - to know how to work constructively in groups; - to be able to advocate for themselves and effectively utilize members of the community in support of their learning, both social and emotional, and - to embrace the notion that hard work plays an essential role in all aspects of their growth - to learn to take appropriate emotional and physical risks

 Understanding, trust, and respect form the backbone of TSA's model; our school works diligently to develop those capacities within and between our students.
-Without these three essential ingredients much of our work would be impossible.
+These three ingredients are essential in an environment where human development is the highest objective.